.

 to.preposition

-in a direction toward so as to reach (went to the city); towards (turned to me); reaching as far as (the ocean water was clear all the way to the bottom); to the extent or degree of (loved him to distraction); with the resultant condition of (nursed her back to health); in front of (stood face to face); used to indicate appropriation or possession (looked for the top to the jar); concerning; regarding (waiting for an answer to my letter);; in a particular relationship with (the brook runs parallel to the road); as an accompaniment or a complement of (danced to the tune); composing; constituting (two cups to a pint); in accord with (job responsibilities suited to her abilities); as compared with (a book superior to his others); before (the time is ten to five); up till; until (worked from nine to five); for the purpose of (went out to lunch); in honor of (a toast to the lady); used before a verb to indicate the infinitive (I'd like to go); used alone when the infinitive is understood (go if you want to); used to indicate the relationship of a verb with its complement (refer to a dictionary; refer me to a dictionary); used with a reflexive pronoun to indicate exclusivity or separateness (had the plane to ourselves) to.adverb
+in a direction toward so as to reach (went to the city); towards (turned to or unto, me); reaching as far as (the ocean water was clear all the way to the bottom); to the extent or degree of (loved him to distraction); with the resultant condition of (nursed her back to health); in front of (stood face to face); used to indicate appropriation or possession (looked for the top to the jar); concerning; regarding (waiting for an answer to my letter); in a particular relationship with (the brook runs parallel to the road); as an accompaniment or a complement of (danced to the tune); composing; constituting (two cups to a pint); in accord with (job responsibilities suited to her abilities); as compared with (a book superior to his others); before (the time is ten to five); up till; until (worked from nine to five); for the purpose of (went out to lunch); in honor of (a toast to the lady); used before a verb to indicate the infinitive (I'd like to go); used alone when the infinitive is understood (go if you want to); used to indicate the relationship of a verb with its complement (refer to a dictionary; refer me to a dictionary); used with a reflexive pronoun to indicate exclusivity or separateness (had the plane to ourselves) to.adverb

 in one direction; toward a person or thing (a metal pipe with a cap the wrong end to); into a shut or closed position (pushed the door to); into a state of consciousness (the patient came to)